How to submit data

 Repository-developed ontology or controlled vocabulary.

-- Samples: use the sample checklist portal or see here to find the permitted terms in each metadata field of a sample checklist.
+- Samples: check the sample checklists to find the permitted terms in each metadata field of a sample checklist.

 - Raw reads: see here the permitted values in each metadata field required for describing raw reads.